StefaE/PVForecast/docs/README.md

 Where needed, unit conversion and parameter renaming is performed. `Parameter` correspond to same-named `pvlib` parameters and are stored in the [SQLite Storage](#sqlite-storage), if enabled.

 MOSMIX `Rad1h` is (according to DWD customer service) the integrated radiation over the last hour prior to the forecast time stamp.
 For VisualCrossing, the [documentation](https://www.visualcrossing.com/resources/documentation/weather-api/timeline-weather-api/) states that `solarradiation` is the power _at the instantaneous moment of the forecast_.
 Hence, it probably best reflects the average radiation for a period beginning 30min before and ending 30min after the forecast timestamp.
-To account for this, the forecast time stamp `period_end` is corrected by +30min (which is then slightly misleading for the secondary weather parameters reported) once it gets [written out](#data-storage)
+To account for this, the forecast time stamp `period_end` is corrected by +30min (which is then slightly misleading for the secondary weather parameters reported) once it gets [written out](#configuring-data-storage)

-#### Convert Irradiation Data to PV Output Power
+### Convert Irradiation Data to PV Output Power
 In this section, we first describe how to model a single array PV System.
 The software also supports the configuration of split array systems.
 The necessary extensions are described in the next section.

 [pvlib](https://pvlib-python.readthedocs.io/en/stable/index.html) supports two modelling strategies for a PV system:
+* simplified `PVWatts` model
-1. model system with actual component parameters based on a `CEC` database provided with pvlib
+* model system with actual component parameters based on a `CEC` database provided with pvlib
-2. simplified `PVWatts` model

-Both approaches are supported and selected based on `Model`
+Both approaches are supported and selected based on `Model`, but `PVWatts` is simpler to configure:

+#### PVWatts Modelling
 ```
 [PVSystem]
-    # Model            = CEC      # modeling strategy for PV: 'CEC' or 'PVWatts'
+    # Model            = PVWatts  # modeling strategy for PV: 'CEC' or 'PVWatts'
     # TemperatureModel = open_rack_glass_glass
     # clearsky_model   = simplified_solis

-    # --------------------------- physical definition of PV System, using CEC database
-    # based on .csv files at .../lib/python3.8/site-packages/pvlib/data, special characters to be replaced by '_'
-    ModuleName        = LG_Electronics_Inc__LG325N1W_V5
-    InverterName      = SMA_America__SB10000TL_US__240V_
-    NumStrings        =   2       # number of strings
-    NumPanels         =  15       # number of panels per string

     # --------------------------- PVWatts definition
     InverterPower     = 10000     # name-plate inverter max. power